-If you believe you have suffered a detriment for raising a concern under this policy, you should report this to the Headteacher or if the concern is against the Headteacher or a Governor, the matter may be referred to the Governing Board via the Chair of Governors or a nominated Governor who has responsibility for whistleblowing.
+If you believe you have suffered a detriment for raising a concern under this policy, you should report this to the Headteacher or if the concern is against the Headteacher or a Governor, the matter may be referred to the Governing Board via the Chair of Governors or a nominated Governor [school to insert name of governor] who has responsibility for whistleblowing.

-5. Confidentiality and anonymity
+4. Confidentiality and anonymity